inducer/pudb/README.rst

   what's going on in your program.
 Variable displays can be expanded, collapsed and have various customization options.

-* Pre-bundled themes, including dark themes.
+* Pre-bundled themes, including dark themes via "Ctrl-P".
 Could set a custom theme also.

 * Simple, keyboard-based navigation using single keystrokes makes debugging quick and easy.
 PuDB understands cursor-keys and Vi shortcuts for navigation.